MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-faq.md

 ### If dual-write solutions are installed in Common Data Service, can I uninstall them?

 Dual-write solutions are managed solutions which can be uninstalled.
-However keep in mind that when a managed solution is uninstalled all components in the solution including data that is stored in these components get deleted.
+However, when a managed solution is uninstalled all components in the solution are deleted, including any data that is stored in the components.
 For more information see [Maintain managed solutions](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/maintain-managed-solutions).

 ### Suppose that we have data in both a customer engagement app and a Finance and Operations app, and we bootstrap our existing data in the customer engagement app.
 If our data is not currently aligned, can we specify a master source for the initialization run so that all differences are applied to the target?